 Amazon Lambda data events record execution activity of your Lambda functions.
 With Lambda data events, you can get details on Lambda function executions, such as the IAM user or service that made the Invoke API call, when the call was made, and which function was executed.
 All Lambda data events are delivered to an Amazon S3 bucket and Amazon CloudWatch Events.
 You can turn on logging for Amazon Lambda data events using the Amazon CLI or Amazon CloudTrail console and select which Lambda functions get logged by creating a new trail or editing an existing trail.

 Log File Aggregation

 Yes.
 You can configure one S3 bucket as the destination for multiple accounts.
-For detailed instructions, refer to aggregating log files to a single Amazon S3 bucket section of the AWS CloudTrail User Guide.
+For detailed instructions, refer to aggregating log files to a single Amazon S3 bucket section of the Amazon CloudTrail User Guide.

 Q: What is the benefit of CloudTrail log file encryption using Server-side Encryption with KMS?